About this website

 This website has been preserved for the future by the British Library’s UK Web Archive, historic web captures of the site are available in the Legal Deposit Library Reading Rooms.

-Fellow Bagley enthusiasts should also visit Nigel Alefounder’s Desmond Bagley website, which celebrated its 25th anniversary in 2022.
-Social media interaction is available via Nigel’s Desmond Bagley Facebook page.
+Fellow Bagley enthusiasts should also visit Nigel Alefounder’s Desmond Bagley website, which launched in 1997.

 The following publications, blogs & podcasts have kindly cited this website and its author.